-Myung-Whun Chung began his musical career as a pianist, winning second prize at the Tchaikovsky Piano Competition in Moscow in 1974.
-After his musical studies at the Mannes School and Juilliard School in New York, he was appointed Carlo Maria Giulini’s assistant in 1979 at the Los Angeles Philharmonic and became Associate Conductor two years later.
+Myung-Whun Chung began his musical career as a pianist, winning Second prize at the Tchaikovsky Piano Competition in Moscow in 1974.
+After his musical studies at the Mannes School of Music and The Juilliard School in New York, he was appointed Carlo Maria Giulini’s assistant in 1979 at the Los Angeles Philharmonic and became Associate Conductor two years later.

-Myung-Whun Chung has been the recipient of many honours and prizes for his artistic work, including the Premio Abbiati and the Arturo Toscanini prize in Italy and the Légion d’Honneur (1992) in France.
-In 1991, the Association of French Theatres and Music Critics named him Artist of the Year and in 1995 he won the Victoire de la Musique prize three times.
-He was named a Commandeur dans l'ordre des Arts et des Lettres by the French government in 2011.
-In 2017, he was appointed as “Commendatore dell’Ordine della Stella d’Italia.
+Myung-Whun Chung has been the recipient of many honours and prizes for his artistic work, including the Premio Franco Abbiati and the Arturo Toscanini prize and the Légion d’Honneur (1992) in France.

 Deeply sensitive to humanitarian and ecological problems of our age, Myung-Whun Chung has devoted an important part of his life to these causes, launching for example a series of musical and environmental projects in Korea for youth.